espressif/esp-idf/docs/en/api-reference/provisioning/wifi_provisioning.rst

         * `start_index` (input) - Starting index from where to fetch the entries from the results list
         * `count` (input) - Number of entries to fetch from the starting index
         * `entries` (output) - List of entries returned.
 Each entry consists of `ssid`, `channel` and `rssi` information

+The client can also control the provisioning state of the device using `wifi_ctrl` endpoint.
+The `wifi_ctrl` endpoint supports the following protobuf commands:

+    * `ctrl_reset` - Resets internal state machine of the device and clears provisioned credentials only in case of provisioning failures.

+    * `ctrl_reprov` - Resets internal state machine of the device and clears provisioned credentials only in case the device is to be provisioned again for new credentials after a previous successful provisioning

 Additional Endpoints
 ^^^^^^^^^^^^^^^^^^^^